santiagourregobotero/portfolio/src/assets/RESUME/resume.md

 #### With Your Tribe

-`06-2017 ~ 03.2023`
+`06-2021 ~ 03.2023`

-Developed and deployed a high-performance mobile application using React Native, resulting in a significant increase in user engagement and positive feedback from users.
+- Developed and deployed a high-performance mobile application using React Native, resulting in a significant increase in user engagement and positive feedback from users.

-Implemented complex features and functionalities in React Native, such as real-time data synchronization, push notifications, and geolocation services, resulting in a more robust and feature-rich application.
+- Implemented complex features and functionalities in React Native, such as real-time data synchronization, push notifications, and geolocation services, resulting in a more robust and feature-rich application.

-Collaborated closely with designers, product managers, and stakeholders to gather requirements, provide technical insights, and deliver intuitive and visually appealing user interfaces using React Native.

-Implemented push notification functionality in a React Native mobile application using popular libraries such as OneSignal, improving user engagement and retention.

-Integrated push notification functionality with back-end APIs, enabling personalized and targeted notifications based on user preferences, behavior, and app events, increasing user interaction and conversion rates.
+- Collaborated with senior developers in an agile setting, actively involved in the development of APIs using Nestjs.
+Successfully integrated these APIs with third-party platforms such as Firebase.

+- Proficiently utilized Gitlab CI-CD workflows for seamless development and deployment processes.
+Acquired hands-on experience in containerization using Docker for efficient application deployment.

+- Contributed to the creation of a mobile application using Flutter, showcasing adaptability and versatility in diverse development environments.

-### Front-end Engineer
+### Front-End Engineer

 #### West Technologies, Ltd

 `08-2015 ~ 05.2017`

-Created a web app using Redux to extend the state management through the entire application.
+- Created a web app using Redux to extend the state management through the entire application.

-Developed a React Native app to provide a better experience within the Livework web app.
+- Developed a React Native app to provide a better experience within the Livework web app.

-Created a platform to manage access to the NY building remotely.
+- Created a platform to manage access to the NY building remotely.

+- Applied skills in Python development using the Wagtail Framework, a Content Management System (CMS), to create a dynamic website for a gaming company.
+Gained expertise in content management and web development using Python.

 ## Recommendation